NYMC > School of Health Sciences and Practice (SHSP) > SHSP Academics > Degrees > Doctor of Physical Therapy (D.P.T.) > Curriculum

 120

-The program philosophy of providing students an integrated education in foundational sciences, clinical sciences, and professional development is readily apparent from the structure of the curriculum.
-In the first semester students take Human Anatomy & Histology, which includes complete cadaver dissection in groups of 4-5 students.
+The program philosophy of providing students an engaging and student-centered education in foundational sciences, clinical sciences, and professional development is readily apparent from the structure of the curriculum.
+In the first semester, students, take Human Anatomy and Histology, which includes small group cadaver dissection.
 Kinesiology, the study of movement, is taught simultaneously with the anatomy course.
-As a part of Kinesiology, students work within groups to execute and formally present a multi-level analysis of a functional task that patients typically perform in a clinical setting.
-Thus, from the very first semester students are applying material from the foundational sciences directly to clinical practice.
+Foundational Physical Therapy Skills introduces students to general patient examination skills.
+In addition, students take the first of a four-course series in Professional Practice, which addresses group process, learning styles, and professionalism in physical therapy.
+Thus, from the very first semester students are integrating material from the foundational sciences directly to clinical practice.
 The parallel processing of foundational and clinical science course work provides a direct link between these two areas of study.

 Evidence-Based Practice

-A very important benefit of the problem-based learning model used at New York Medical College is that students learn from their earliest clinical coursework to base their intervention strategies on evidence of best practice.
+A very important benefit of the learning environment at NYMC is that students learn from their earliest clinical coursework to base their intervention strategies on evidence of best practice.
 Physical therapy is a clinical science that utilizes treatment approaches that are based on sound scientific principles and investigations of clinical effectiveness.
 In the Doctor of Physical Therapy program at NYMC, students learn how to establish a physical therapy diagnosis, set goals, develop a treatment plan, and modify treatments as the patient progresses.
-The learning of these skills is not delayed until clinical affiliations, but is explicitly integrated into the academic curriculum.
+The learning of these skills is not delayed until clinical affiliations but is explicitly integrated into the academic curriculum.
 Furthermore, because scientific investigation is taught as an integral part of the professional practice of physical therapy, students learn clinical reasoning based on a critical analysis of scientific and clinical literature.

 Clinical Education